What are biofuels?

+Most of the diesel you buy at petrol stations already has some biodiesel added to it.
 You can use the 5 per cent blend with no engine modification and it will not affect your vehicle warranty.
-You should contact your vehicle manufacturer before using a higher blend as it could affect engine performance and warranty if your engine is not modified.
+You should contact your vehicle manufacturer before using a higher blend, as it could affect engine performance and warranty if your engine is not modified.

-Bioethanol is a renewable fuel used as a petrol substitute for vehicles.
+Bioethanol is a renewable fuel used as a petrol substitute, for petrol vehicles.
 It is made from starches or sugar, for example corn or sugar cane.
 It is biodegradable and less toxic and explosive than petrol.